 1. It’s REALLY affordable.

 Despite the fact that I don’t gamble (like, at all), I frickin’ LOVE Vegas- in fact, I’ve been eight times in the past five years.
 And my favorite part about it is the Strip- all of the crazy neon lights, the over-the-top themed hotels, and the best people watching on the planet.
-So naturally, when I come to Vegas, I like to stay on the Strip.
+So naturally, when I’m planning out my Las Vegas itinerary for each trip, I always wind up wanting to stay on the Strip.

 That being said, all those over-the-top hotels I love so much, like Paris, the Venetian, or the Caesar’s Palace are usually pretty pricey- usually costing, at a minimum, about $400 a night most weekends for the most basic room (with a view of a concrete wall, to boot) and can easily be double that on popular dates, like New Year’s Eve.